datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 By default, extracting endorsement information to tags is disabled.
 The feature may be useful if organization uses [endorsements](https://learn.microsoft.com/en-us/power-bi/collaborate-share/service-endorse-content) to identify content quality.

 Please note that the default implementation overwrites tags for the ingested entities, if you need to preserve existing tags, consider using a [transformer](../../../../metadata-ingestion/docs/transformer/dataset_transformer.md#simple-add-dataset-globaltags) with `semantics: PATCH` tags instead of `OVERWRITE`.

+## Access Vs Data Ingestion
+### Service Principal As Member In Workspace
+If you have added Service Principal as `member` in workspace then PowerBI Source would be able ingest below metadata of that particular workspace

+  - Dashboards
+  - Reports
+  - Dashboard's Tiles
+  - Report's Pages

+### Service Principal As Admin in Tenant Setting and Added as Member In Workspace
+If you have added Service Principal as `member` in workspace and also allowed below permissions

+  - Allow service principal to use read-only PowerBI Admin APIs
+  - Enhance admin APIs responses with detailed metadata

+PowerBI Source would be able to ingest below listed metadata of that particular workspace

+  - Lineage
+  - PowerBI Dataset
+  - Endorsement as tag
+  - Dashboards
+  - Reports
+  - Dashboard's Tiles
+  - Report's Pages

+### Service Principal As Admin in Tenant Setting
+In this scenario Service Principal is only added in tenant setting and not added in individual workspaces.

+Service Principal is allowed below permissions

+  - Allow service principal to use read-only PowerBI Admin APIs
+  - Enhance admin APIs responses with detailed metadata

+In PowerBI Source recipe add flag `admin_only: true` to configure PowerBI Source to use PowerBI Admin APIs only to retrieve the meta-data.
+PowerBI Source would be able to ingest below listed metadata of all workspaces.

+  - Lineage
+  - PowerBI Dataset
+  - Endorsement as tag
+  - Dashboards
+  - Reports
+  - Dashboard's Tiles

+Report's Pages are not available in PowerBI Admin API.